nguyenthuyt/whale_analysis/README.md

 *(Detailed instructions for calculating and plotting the various metrics can be found in the **risk_return_analysis.ipynb** file.)*

-- ANALYZE THE PERFORMANCE: Use the `plot` function to graph the daily return data and cumulative returns to determine whether any funds outperform the S&P 500.
+- ANALYZE THE PERFORMANCE: Use the `plot` and `cumprod` function to graph the daily return data and cumulative returns to determine whether any funds outperform the S&P 500.
 ![JupyterLab notebook daily returns](images/daily_returns.PNG)
 ![JupyterLab notebook cumulative returns](images/cumulative_returns.PNG)